 Assisted Living with Memory Care is designed for people experiencing the early stages of Alzheimer’s or dementia.
 We combine the help-as-needed care of assisted living with the special needs of early-stage memory care.
 No one person with Alzheimer’s or dementia has the same experience.
 Unique and personalized medical assistance helps residents continue living as independently as possible.

-Our specially trained staff will engage and care for residents and provide freedom, choice, and purpose to the highest potential in their everyday lives.
+With rents starting at $10,880/month, our specially trained staff will engage and care for residents and provide freedom, choice, and purpose to the highest potential in their everyday lives.
 All while living in one of our 27 luxurious apartments in an environment that is safe and secure.

 Our renovated Kirby and Luther memory care households offer opportunities for residents to socialize in our open kitchens and community spaces or enjoy some privacy in their apartments when they want it.